Artificial Intelligence for Scientific Research: Authentic Research Education Framework: AIfSR group operations

 \subsection{Meetings with collaborators}

+The relationship between a team and a collaborating lab resembles one between a consulting company and a client.
+Students of the team do not become part of the collaborating lab research group and only interact with collaborators to understand the processes in their lab better, figure out how AI/ML can help them, and then deliver and evaluate the efficiency of a solution.

-Coordinators in each team will set up meetings with collaborators whenever the team achieve certain accomplishments or the team needs more information from collaborators.
-Meetings with collaborators are infrequent (normally monthly), and at least one of the members of the leadership team will join the meeting.
-Meetings with collaborators also occur at the beginning and the end of the semester for reporting progress purposes.
+While the leadership team helps teams to get started with one of the project types, teams have a lot of freedom in defining specific details of the project, specifying where the project will go and how to get there, and identifying/finding new collaborations if desired.
+Coordinators in each team will set up meetings with collaborators whenever the team achieves certain accomplishments or needs more information.
+Such meetings are infrequent (normally monthly), and at least one of the members of the leadership team will join the meeting.